The Legend of Zelda: Ocarina of Time: Development

 Some of Miyamoto's ideas were instead used in Super Mario 64, since it was to be released first.
 Other ideas were not used due to time constraints.
 A storytelling shopkeep character named "Hobbit" that was initially to be cut was eventually repurposed as the Deku Scrubs later in development.
 Ocarina of Time originally ran on the same engine as Super Mario 64 but was so heavily modified that Miyamoto considers the final products different engines.
-One major difference between the two is camera control; the player has a lot of control over the camera in Super Mario 64, but the camera in Ocarina of Time is largely controlled by the AI.
+One major difference between the two is camera control; compared to that of Super Mario 64, the camera in Ocarina of Time is much more limited and is largely controlled by the AI.
 Miyamoto said the camera controls for Ocarina of Time are intended to reflect a focus on the game's world, whereas those of Super Mario 64 are centered on the character of Mario.
 Miyamoto wanted the difficulty level to be accessible to all players, and in particular he wanted it to be easier than Super Mario 64.